 The main goal of any state or local marijuana policy should be to protect the health of individual users, the people around them and society as a whole.
 Priority should be given to vulnerable groups and to young people in particular.
 A second major principle of marijuana policy should be the suppression of drug-related nuisance and the maintenance of public order.
 Disorderly or dangerous conduct by marijuana users or resulting from the operation of marijuana retail establishments, would not be made allowable by ending prohibition.

 The present policy of zero-tolerance prohibition of marijuana purports to seek these same goals.
 However, the economic reality of a prohibition-created black market fundamentally contradicts the goals of protecting health and public order.
 Taken as a whole, the health risks of even regular, heavy marijuana use do not, by themselves, justify a policy of criminal prohibition.
-Any medical marijuana attorney in Michigan or any other state for that matter, will tell you there is a large amount of frivolous marijuana arrests every year.
+Any criminal defense attorney in Lansing, Michigan or any other state for that matter, will tell you there is a large amount of frivolous marijuana arrests every year.
 Such a policy is inconsistent with the wide ranging freedom of choice Americans enjoy in other areas of human behavior (including many that are just as and often more harmful than marijuana use).
 Prohibition contributes significantly to marijuana’s harmfulness and undermines public order by fostering distrust between the generations, disrespect for the law, corruption among law enforcement and government and the creation of an unstable and unregulated black market.

 A basic assumption of a policy that allows for the legal distribution and use of marijuana by adults is the separation of markets in marijuana from those in more dangerous drugs.
 While the large majority of marijuana users do not go on to become users of other drugs, those that do are often introduced to those substances in a black market where all drugs are sold side by side.
 By removing marijuana from the black market, users are distanced from those substances.
 Marijuana would become more of a “terminus” drug, rather than a “gateway” drug with such a policy.
 Given that marijuana use is largely concentrated among younger Americans, separation of markets is an important policy step in protecting youth from the more dangerous and addictive drugs.
 Continue reading